Top Realtor Not Making New Year Resolutions

-There are several reasons why so many of us crash and burn when it comes to the promises we made in the final days of the outgoing year.
+There are several reasons why so many of us crash and burn regarding the promises we make in the final days of the outgoing year.
 We are swept up in those moments when we feel buoyant and inspired about all the glorious opportunities we anticipate in the upcoming twelve thirtyish day blocks of time on the calendar.
 We feel invincible and as if there is nothing we can’t accomplish.
-We see traits of Mario Batali, Mary Barra and Marie Kondo in ourselves.
+We see traits of Mario Batali, Mary Barra, and Marie Kondo in ourselves.
 And so we launch another year with too many expectations and unrealistic goals, setting ourselves up for another epic fail.

-Typically it may look something like this: after work rush to gym, hurry home to cook healthy meal, clean up kitchen, spend quality time with family, tidy up before bedtime, squeeze in hour dedicated to reading the classics before passing out from exhaustion.
-During the process obsess about how to manage that volunteer gig, cello lessons, and the online photography course you signed up for yesterday and completely declutter your entire home before the end of the month.
+Typically it may look like this: after-work rush to the gym, hurry home to cook a healthy meal, clean up the kitchen, spend quality time with family, tidy up before bedtime, squeeze in hours dedicated to reading the classics before passing out from exhaustion.
+During the process, obsess about how to manage that volunteer gig, cello lessons, and the online photography course you signed up for yesterday and completely declutter your entire home before the end of the month.